-There were no employee stock options granted during the second quarter of fiscal 2009.
-However, in the first three months of fiscal 2009, 329,857 employee stock options were granted at prices which ranged from \$35.80 to \$42.72.
+There were no employee stock options granted during the second and third quarters of fiscal 2009.
+In the first quarter of fiscal 2009, 329,857 employee stock options were granted at prices which ranged from \$35.80 to \$42.72.
 The weighted average estimated value of employee stock options granted during the first quarter of fiscal 2009 was \$9.39 per share, using the binomial model with the following weighted average assumptions: